We compare what's there to find the best deals for you.

 Multiple budget airlines operate flights out of Bristol, Southampton, Newquay, Exeter and Birmingham.

-There are plenty of flights to Alicante from Manchester as well, with operators including Ryanair, Monarch, easyJet and Jet2.
+There are plenty of flights to Alicante from Manchester as well, with operators including Ryanair, easyJet and Jet2.

 Flybe flies out of Doncaster-Sheffield and both Ryanair and easyJet operate non-stop routes from Liverpool.

 Other northern cities directly connected to the Costa Blanca include Leeds, which offers flights with Ryanair and Jet2, and Newcastle via easyJet, Jet2, Ryanair and TUI.

 For passengers in Wales, Vueling and TUI fly from Cardiff to Alicante in under two and a half hours.

 Scotland and Northern Ireland are equally well connected.
 EasyJet and Jet2 both fly non-stop from Glasgow and Edinburgh, and Ryanair runs services from Edinburgh, Aberdeen and Glasgow that take just over three hours.
 Alicante flights from Belfast also takes just over three hours with Aer Lingus, Jet2, Ryanair and easyJet.

 Looking for a cheap flight to Alicante for 2018?
 The good news is, you won’t have to look very hard as the availability of low-cost flights is high throughout the year.